 The best ways to spend HELOC funds are on things that will improve your financial standing over the course of the line of credit.
 That means that if something is going to help you save money, build more equity in your home, or make more money over time, that is probably a good reason to use a HELOC.

 A HELOC is a good way to finance large projects or consolidate debt in part because of their relatively low interest rates.
-The average HELOC interest rate in 2019 was 5.51%, which is certainly lower than a credit card and many debt consolidation programs.
+Click here to see the average HELOC interest rate , which is usually lower than a credit card and many debt consolidation programs.

 Funding Home Improvements and Renovations

 Home improvements can build equity in your home.
 Renovations can improve the value of your home so that it is worth more when you are ready to sell it.
 These projects are among the most popular uses of HELOC funds, especially if the other option is to fund the project through a credit card that will have a much higher interest rate and require repayment much earlier.

 Funding College Education